 To paraphrase then the end credit voiceover of a famous 60s TV cop show The Naked City, “there are a million secrets in the Naked Crypto-Empire, and these are just some of them!”
 A cursory examination of and passing familiarity with any of the aforementioned operations and machinations—all a matter more or less of public record if you know where to look—should demonstrate beyond a reasonable doubt the U.S. ‘crypto-statists’ have the ‘history’ as it were, in spades and shovels.
 And both Mazzucco’s and Corbett’s documentaries and the ReOpen presentation will have us all thinking again about 9/11, which is as it should be.

-All of the above not to mention the CIA’s own ‘Family Jewels’—the three most ‘precious’ of which surely being its preeminent and not so secret status as the largest, longest running, best funded, and most successful drug smuggling, gun running and money laundering organisation (cartel? franchise?) on the Big Blue Ball.
-To paraphrase the inimitable Walter Brennan, that’s “no brag, just fact!”
+All of the above not to mention the CIA’s own infamous ‘Family Jewels’—the three most ‘precious’ of which surely being its preeminent and not so secret status as the largest, longest running, best funded, and most successful drug smuggling, gun running and money laundering organisation (cartel? franchise?) on the Big Blue Ball.
+To paraphrase the inimitable Walter Brennan, ‘that’s no brag, just fact!’
 It is sufficiently instructive to note there is precious little mention of The Company’s “Family Jewels” on their website, leading one to ponder why this might be the case.

 The key question here is this: Is America going to wait another 50+ years—as they did with The JFK Thing—before they start really demanding answers about this pivotal event?
 Can America—much less the rest of us—afford to wait that long?

-In fact like many people I suspect who have made the effort, I have had to completely revise/reboot my hitherto broadly accepted notions of the reality of history in general and that of the history of the United States especially as a direct result of these and other private and personal investigations—the JFK Thing still arguably being the most significant, portentous and revelatory of all of them.
+In fact like many people I suspect who’ve made the effort, I’ve had to completely reboot my hitherto broadly accepted notions of the reality of history in general and that of the history of the United States especially as a direct result of these and other private and personal investigations—the JFK Thing still arguably being the most significant, portentous and revelatory of all of them.
 It seems also that the same goes for many right-thinking citizens of the home of the (not-so) brave and the land of the (not-quite there yet) free.